kartik7115-edu/Google_Data_Analysis/README.md

 ### 📊 Project Overview
 This project analyzes global search trends using **Google Trends data** through the **PyTrends** library.
-By changing a single keyword, you can explore search interest across countries, visualize top regions, compare multiple keywords, and track interest over time — all powered by Python.
+By changing a single keyword, you can explore search interest across countries, visualize top regions, compare multiple keywords, and track interest over time all with Python.

 ---